How Publishers and Editors Can Give Better, Helpful Feedback to Freelancers

 While it’s normal, this seemingly uneven power dynamic doesn’t need to exist.
 Freelancers sell their stories and words.
 Editors buy them and adjust them to best fit their publication’s needs.
 It should feel like a two-way street.

 A major part of these collaborative relationships is editing.
 And an integral part of editing a freelancer’s work is giving and receiving feedback.
-OutVoice spoke to writers and editors about what they look for in terms of this exchange and how to build better relationships along the way.
+OutVoice spoke to writers and editors about what they look for in terms of this exchange and how publishers and editors can give better feedback to freelancers.

 Beyond line edits